BedrockBandit/.-Rock-Paper-Scissors/README.md

 - Create a leaderboard or high score.
 - Add animations with `Canvas` or other UI polish.

----

-## 🧑‍💻 Author

-Built by [Your Name] — just for fun and practice with Python & GUIs!
+just for fun and practice with Python & GUIs!